aleen42/PersonalWiki/qa/cassandra.md

 - Sniffin is mainly used to calculate the distance between different host to tell Cassandra what the topology looks like.
 There are 3 strategies to configurate:
     - org.apache.cassandra.locator.SimpleSnitch: logical distance(the difference between Cassandra Ring)
     - org.apache.cassandra.locator.RackInferringSnitch: the distance depends on rack(the third 8 bits in IP) and data center(the second 8 bits in IP)
+    - org.apache.cassandra.locator.PropertyFileSnitch: the distance depends on rack and data center, which are both configurated in the configuration file, **cassandra-topology.properties**
 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>